 Based on the increased link to cardiovascular death, consumer watchdog, Public Citizen, has stated that if cardiovascular results had been known at the time of Uloric’s original new drug application, the medication would never have been approved for use in the U.S. in 2009.
 Public Citizen has called for the withdrawal of Uloric from the market.
 Instead, the FDA has opted to require a black box warning.

 Uloric Black Box Warning

-On February 21, 2019, the FDA issued a safety communication announcing the conclusion of an in-depth review of safety results.
+On February 21, 2019, the FDA issued another safety communication regarding the conclusion of an in-depth review of safety results.
 The Agency announced that a black box warning would be mandatory on all prescribing information for Uloric and required the issuance of a patient medication guide.

-A black box or boxed statement warning is the most severe safety alert that is issued by the FDA and is required to be printed at the top of drug labeling, enclosed in a box with a thick, black border.
-Uloric’[s black box warning states that the medication has been linked to an increased risk of cardiovascular death and all-cause death and that the medication should be reserved for use in patients who cannot take or have not responded to allopurinol for treatment of their gout.
+A black box or boxed statement warning is the most severe safety alert that is issued by the FDA.
+It is required to be printed at the top of the drug labeling, enclosed in a box with a thick, black border.
+Uloric’s black box warning states that the medication has been linked to an increased risk of cardiovascular death and all-cause death and that the medication should be reserved for use in patients who cannot take or have not responded to allopurinol for treatment of their gout.

 The new medication guide for Uloric includes information about the increased cardiovascular death risk and recommends that patients inform their health care practitioner about history of heart problems or stroke.

 It also advises patients to seek emergency medical assistance for symptoms that may indicate heart attack or stroke including:

 - Chest pain